fys4220/fys4220.github.io/fys4220-jbook/part-exercises/exercises_state_machine.md

 run -all
 ```

 You can now run the individual files depending on the need.
 A typical scenario would be that you have made a small change to your code and want to recompile and rerun the simulation.
-You would then like to avoid calling the *vsim* command which makes a full reinitalization and restart of your simulation – with all the mad blinking of Modelsim windows!
+You would then like to avoid calling the *vsim* command which makes a full reinitialization and restart of your simulation – with all the mad blinking of Modelsim windows!
-Instead call the *compile.do* script and restart the simulation with the `restart -f` command.
+Instead, call the *compile.do* script and restart the simulation with the `restart -f` command.

 ```{code-block} tcl
 do compile.do